cstaylor/UnixTimeEvents/README.md

 UnixTimeEvents
 ==============

-NSEvent using NSTimeInterval (the time since your computer last booted) as the time when an event occurs.
+NSEvent uses NSTimeInterval (the time since your computer last booted) as the time when an event occurs.
 For logging and other purposes, I'd rather have an absolute time, and coming from Java, I'm used to Unix time (milliseconds since January 1st, 1970).